Your credit report contains information about your history with credit. There are different sections to your credit report:

 - Contact Veda (and other credit reporting bodies) to put a ban on your consumer credit information.
 The initial ban period is for 21 days and can be extended.
 This can help prevent fraudulent accounts being opened in your name.
 The ban period means that if a credit provider requests your credit report as part of an assessment of a credit application Veda cannot share it unless you have provided written consent or if it is required by law.

-- contact the police and report the crime
+- Contact the police and report the crime

 - contact number

-- the date you spoke
+- the date you spoke to an organisation

-- key details of the conversation.
+- details of the conversation.